kayoyin/Prodigy/README.md

 *section about GUI if applicable*

-If you do not have any particular software to play MIDI files, you can either translate them into mp3 using the following [website](https://www.onlineconverter.com/midi-to-mp3) - it looks like some websites do not convert all types of MIDI files properly, but this one has been working well so far - or use a specialize software like [TiMidity++](http://timidity.sourceforge.net/) software synthesiser, which can also create wave audio files from MIDI songs.
+If you do not have any particular software to play MIDI files, you can either translate them into mp3 using the following [website](https://www.onlineconverter.com/midi-to-mp3) - it looks like some websites do not convert all types of MIDI files properly, but this one has been working well so far - or use a specialized softwares like the [TiMidity++](http://timidity.sourceforge.net/) software synthesiser, which can also create wave audio files from MIDI songs.

 <a name="usage"></a>
 ## 2. Usage Instructions